In this section we will try to answer the most popular questions asked by students and parents during transition

 - What colour tie do I buy?

-The year 7 tie has a YELLOW line in it to denote year 7.
-When purchasing this tell the supplier 'yellow' and they will give you the correct tie.
-At Hilbre each year group has a different colour tie, this helps to distinguish between year groups, so if you get lost you can look for someone with the same colour tie.
+The Year 7 tie for 2024/25 will have a RED line (current academic year 2023/24 has a GREEN line in it) to denote Year 7.
+Our uniform suppliers are all aware of the correct uniform required.
+At Hilbre, each year group has a different colour tie; this helps to distinguish between year groups, so if you get lost you can look for someone with the same colour tie.

 - How many forms are there?

-There are 8 forms in year 7 with 25 students in each form.
+There are 8 forms in Year 7 with approximately 25 students in each form.
 Most secondary schools have larger form groups than this.

 - Will students be taught in sets of forms?